Lyme Disease Treatment: Kicking the Tick to the Curb

 Experimental treatments

-Several experimental treatments are currently being explored for this condition.
-These treatments include:
+Several experimental options are currently being explored for this condition.
+These include:

 • Vaccines